 So, why are people opting for metal roofs?
 There must be some sort of catch, right?
 Which is better: a metal roof or shingles?
 Metal roofs offer some significant advantages over shingles.
 Here are some of these advantages;

 If you use a metal roof, can you recall the last time you had to replace it?
 Probably never.
-This is a major reason why people still choose metal roofing over shingles despite the former being more expensive.
+This is a major reason why people still choose metal roofing over shingles despite the former being more expensive in an immediate sense.
 Minimizing the number of times you need to replace your roof is a smart decision, and it can only be achieved by installing a durable roof.
 A good metal roof has an average lifespan of 50 years.
 They are designed to resist very harsh weather conditions.

 Painted metal roofs are made of cool roof pigments.
 This material is reflective, so the amount of energy absorbed by the roof is reduced.
-Also, metal roofs have a high thermal emitting capacity, which means that the roof panel can easily release the heat that is absorbed.
-These features make buildings cooler as less amount of heat enters the home.
+Metal roofs also have a high thermal emitting capacity, which means that the roof panel can easily release the heat that is absorbed.
+These features make buildings cooler as less heat enters the home.

 Everyone wants an aesthetically pleasing building, and this can be achieved with metal roofs.
 Metals come in a variety of colors, designs, and styles.

 Metal roofs are more fireproof than shingles.
-Also, it is not difficult for shingles to separate from their pieces during extremely windy conditions and come flying around.
-This can be dangerous, as a collision between a piece of shingle roof and a person would be fatal.
+It is also easy for shingles to separate from their pieces during extremely windy conditions and come flying around.
+This can be dangerous, as a collision between a piece of wind-blown shingle roof and a person could be fatal.

 With the high demand for metal roofs, research has shown that metal roofs increase a home resale value up to 6% when compared to shingles.